LBHackney-IT/social-care-gmail-add-on/README.md

 # Social care Gmail add-on

-This is a simple little [Google Workspace add-on](https://workspace.google.com/products/add-ons/) to simplify the workflow of social workers.
+This is a little [Google Workspace add-on](https://workspace.google.com/products/add-ons/) to simplify the workflow of social workers.

 Lots of time is spent manually copying emails into case notes and saving them to a resident, so there is an official record of the communication.